 The Consumer Credit Register is a public record of firms that have interim permission to carry out consumer credit activities.

-If you held an OFT licence and want to continue carrying out consumer credit activities, you had to register for interim permission by 31 March 2014.
+Consumer credit firms that held an OFT licence and want to continue to offer consumer credit had to register for interim permission.
 Find out more about interim permission.

 Copyright © 2014 FCA.
 All Rights Reserved.